EdwardBock/grid-mapbox/public/readme.txt

-=== Grid GoogleMaps Box ===
+=== Maps with Mapbox ===
 Contributors: edwardbock
 Donate link: http://edwardbock.de/
 Tags: grid, maps, coorindates, landingpage
 Requires at least: 4.0
-Tested up to: 4.1
+Tested up to: 5.5.1
-Stable tag: 1.0.1
+Stable tag: 1.0.2
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl

-GoogleMaps Box for Grid.
+Mapbox Box for Grid.

 == Description ==

-Provides a Grid Box that uses GoogleMaps V3.
-Needs at least Grid v1.3.
+Provides a Grid Box that uses Mapbox.

 == Installation ==

-1. Upload `grid-googlemaps-box.zip` to the `/wp-content/plugins/` directory
+1. Upload `maps-with-mapbox.zip` to the `/wp-content/plugins/` directory
-1. Extract the Plugin to a `grid-gmaps-box` Folder
+1. Extract the Plugin to a `maps-with-mapbox` Folder
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Put GoogleMaps Boxes on your Grid Landingpages
+1. Put Mapbox Boxes on your Grid Landingpages

 == Frequently Asked Questions ==